BAAI-DCAI/Bunny/README.md

 ## Quickstart

+### HuggingFace transformers

-Here we show a code snippet to show you how to use [Bunny-v1.0-3B](https://huggingface.co/BAAI/Bunny-v1_0-3B) with transformers:
+Here we show a code snippet to show you how to use [Bunny-v1.0-3B](https://huggingface.co/BAAI/Bunny-v1_0-3B) with HuggingFace transformers:

 ```python
 import torch